dane-king/CodeExamples/src/main/java/threading/ReadMe.md

 + Be Stateless
 	+ Thread issues come into play when modifying state of an object after creatiion
 + Be Immutable
-	+ Another reason to favor immutablilty
+	+ Another reason to favor immutability
 	+ Also functional lends itself to immutable
 + Use Atomic primitives
 	+ AtomInteger, AtomicLong, AtomicReference, etc